ember-cli-deploy/ember-cli-deploy/rfc/plugins.md

 activate -------> make a new version live (clear cache, swap Redis values, etc.)
           \
            \-- didActivate    notify APIs, warm cache

+  Note: when hooks in the activate series of hooks are called, the plugin can assume the
+        presence of a `currentVersion` property on the deployment object, that is set to the ID of the version to be activated.

 didDeploy: --> runs at the end of a full deployment operation.
 ```